Summary of the project

 - Making connections and finding solutions via collaboration.

-The project’s first key outcome was our Soils and Stones report (2021) which has been hugely well-received by decision-makers including DEFRA.
+The project’s first key output was our Soils and Stones report (2021) which has been hugely well-received by decision-makers including DEFRA.
 Demonstrating this impact, we were invited to give evidence to the Soil Health Inquiry in March 2023, with the inquiry report making reference to our evidence, including our key asks.

 In 2024, we were delighted to share a full update on our progress.
 Produced three years on from our initial, influential report, this publication provides an honest assessment of progress achieved so far against the 2021 recommendations and provides a focus for our efforts over the next three years.